How To Use And Configure WordPress Widgets – Part 4

 Overriding Default Sidebar Widgets

-The above theme is using default widgets.
+The above theme may be using default widgets.

-Once you add one or more widgets to an available widget area, the placeholder widgets will your selected widgets will be used instead.
+As soon as you add one or more widgets to an available widget area, the placeholder widgets will your selected widgets will be used instead.

-Add a blank text widget …
+Just add a blank text widget to a widget area …

 Overriding Default WordPress Sidebar Widgets

-Accessibility Mode
+Widget Accessibility Mode

-Enabling Accessibility Mode, via your Screen Options, lets you use Add and Edit buttons instead of using drag-and-drop.
+Enabling Accessibility Mode, via your Screen Options, allows you to use Add and Edit buttons instead of dragging and dropping.

-WordPress Widgets Menu
+Widgets Menu

 (Widgets Menu)